thtrieu/thtrieu.github.io/_posts/2022-08-13-thought-experiment-on-the-universe.md

 WTF?
 Whatever.
 "Nô spéak Englịsh" you said and hang up.

+You checked the time.
+Too early.
+Back to sleep.

 Messages appeared on the phone.

 Person told you your name, your age, your address.